-- 5.1 It will be open to the teacher to appeal against the proposed disciplinary action of the CE.
-Such an appeal will be heard by an independent appeal panel appointed by the CE as set out in Appendix 1 A. - 5.2 The procedures for appealing to the independent appeal panel are as set out in Appendix 1 A.
+- 5.1 It will be open to the Principal to appeal against the proposed action of the CE.
+Such an appeal will be heard by an independent appeal panel appointed by the CE. - 5.2 The procedures for appealing to the independent appeal panel are as set out in Appendix A.